-The climate region with the greatest number of studies is the temperate region, including natural and created/rewetted wetlands, and sites under continuous inundation and intermittent inundation.
-We tested for differences in CH4 emission factors between wetland types (natural vs. created/rewetted) and hydrologic regime (continuous vs. intermittent inundation) using paired Student's t-test, two-tailed, at a significance level of α =0.05 to: 1) determine whether it is valid to include studies of natural wetlands in the development of CH4 emission factors from created/rewetted wetlands, and 2) determine whether there is a significant difference in CH4 emission between continuously and intermittently inundated wetlands.
+The climate region with the greatest number of studies is the temperate region, including natural and created/rewetted wetlands, and sites under continuous and intermittent inundation.
+We tested for differences in CH_4 emission factors between wetland types (natural vs. created/rewetted wetlands under intermittent inundation) and hydrologic regime (continuous vs. intermittent inundation) using paired Student's t-test, two-tailed, at a significance level of α =0.05 to: 1) determine whether it is valid to include studies of natural wetlands in the development of CH_4 emission factors from created/rewetted wetlands; and 2) determine whether there is a significant difference in CH_4 emission between continuously and intermittently inundated wetlands.

-There is no significant difference in the CH_4 emissions for natural vs. created/rewetted wetlands located in temperate regions (Table 5A2.2; t-test value = 0.24).
+There is no significant difference in the CH_4 emissions for natural vs. created/rewetted wetlands under intermittent inundation located in temperate regions (Table 5A2.2; t-test value = 0.24).
 Therefore the inclusion of studies of natural wetlands in the development of the CH_4 emission factors for created/rewetted wetlands on IWMS is valid for temperate regions.
-There are not enough studies on created/rewetted wetlands on IWMS in the boreal or tropical regions to do the same analysis; we make the assumption that there is similarly no significant difference between CH_4 emissions from natural and created/rewetted wetlands in boreal or tropical regions, and thus we include studies of natural wetlands in the development of the CH_4 emission factors.
+As there are not sufficient studies on created/rewetted wetlands on IWMS in boreal or tropical regions to carry out the same analysis, we make the assumption that, as above, there is no significant difference between the CH_4 emissions from natural and created/rewetted wetlands in boreal or tropical regions, and thus include studies of natural wetlands in the development of the CH_4 emission factors.

-TABLE 5A.2.2 ${ m CH_4}$ emissions from temperate, created/rewetted wetlands and natural wetlands with IWMS Climate region Wetland type Mean CH 4 emission (kg CH 4 ha -1 yr -1) Standard deviation 95% confidence interval ^A Number of studies Temperate Created/Rewetted 153 160 ±148 7 Natural 136 99 ±83 8

-Note: Values are derived from studies of temperate wetlands listed in Table 5A.2.1.
+TABLE 5A.2.2 CH 4 emissions from temperate, created/rewetted wetlands and natural wetlands with IWMS Climate region Wetland type Mean CH 4 emission (kg CH 4 ha -1 yr -1) Standard deviation 95% confidence interval ^A Number of studies Temperate Created/Rewetted 153 160 ±148 7 ^B Natural 136 99 ±83 8 ^C Note: All values are derived d from studies of temperate wetl ands listed in Table 5A.2.1.

-A The 95% confidence interval is calculated from the mean, standard deviation, and the critical values of t distribution according to the degrees of freedom.
+A The 95% confidence interval is calculated from the mean, standard deviation, and the critical values of t distribution, according to the degrees of freedom.